‘Jersey Shore’ Fans In A Frenzy After Show Teases Jenni & Pauly D Hook Up After Wild New Orleans Night

 “This is happening!” yells Deena off-camera.

-Pauly is then seen and heard saying, “The last time we did this, I showed her my penis.”
+Pauly is then seen and heard saying, “The last time we did this, I showed her my [private parts].”

 Here we go… #JSFamilyVacation pic.twitter.com/Pa3QspgrQ9